Naster17/naster17.github.io/src/content/blog/deep-dive-arduino.md

 ---
-title: "Deep dive into Arduino programming | From C++ to C to ASM"
+title: "Deep dive into Arduino programming | From C++ to Assembly"
 description: "Today we're going to dive into low-level programming on the Arduino platform.
 And make the firmware 10 times smaller!"
 pubDate: "June 09 2025"
 image: /image/arduino.jpg